Portable photo printers are a popular accessory with all levels of photographer, especially here in 2023, and it’s easy to see why!

 A minute later and hey-presto, you have a print.

 As a result, the prints possess an old-school film charm rather than a crisp digital print-out.
+You just need to decide whether you prefer matte or glossy photos for album prints.

 The app gives you access to your image library or to pull photos from social media accounts or Google Photos.